great-expectations/great_expectations/docs/guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md

 ### 3. Set up your Datasource

 - Follow the steps in the [How to connect to data on a filesystem using Pandas](../../../guides/connecting_to_your_data/filesystem/pandas.md).
-For the purpose of this tutorial, we will work from a `yaml` to set up your Datasource config.
+For the purpose of this tutorial, we will work from a `yaml` to set up your <TechnicalTag tag="datasource" text="Datasource" /> config.
 When you open up your notebook to create and test and save your Datasource config, replace the config docstring with the following docstring:
 -
 ```python
 example_yaml = f"""